Pre-Courant Algebroids: Preliminaries

+Note that, due to the `quadratic' nature of the transformation law for the `momenta' $p_a$, we have a graded super bundle of degree $2$ for which the weight corresponds to the Grassmann parity of the coordinate.
+In affine Darboux coordinates the associated non-degenerate Poisson bracket is given by

-for $X$ and $Y \in \A^{\bullet}(F_{2})$.
-It is clear that this Poisson bracket is of weight ${-}2$.
-Functions of weight one on $F_{2}$ are identified with sections of $E^{\ast}$, up to a shift in Grassmann parity.
-As we have a pseudo-Euclidean structure we can then make the canonical identification
+for $X$ and $Y \in \A^{\bullet}(F_{2})$, where $(g^{ij})=(g_{ij})^{-1}$ is the inverse of the metric.
+Via affine Darboux coordinates, it is clear that the Poisson bracket is of weight ${-}2$.
+Functions of weight one on $F_{2}$ are identified with sections of $E^{\ast}$, noting the shift in Grassmann parity.
+As we have a pseudo-Euclidean structure, we have the canonical identifications